It can be as secure — perhaps even more secure — because it’s used in a different way.

 If a PIN still makes you uncomfortable, consider treating it like a password.

+The first is to make it longer.
 There’s nothing that says you have to use your 4-digit ATM PIN as your Windows sign-in PIN.
-Use something longer … much longer, if you like.
+Use something longer — much longer, if you like.
 Just as adding a character to your regular password makes it exponentially stronger, the same applies to your PIN.
 Just add digits.

 Local accounts: PINs are convenient

-Using a PIN is, I believe, intended as a way to make signing in with your Microsoft account more convenient, and, as we’ve seen, perhaps even a little more secure (by not having to type in your actual account password).
+Using a PIN is, I believe, intended as a way to make signing in to your Microsoft account more convenient, and, as we’ve seen, perhaps even a little more secure (by not having to type in your actual account password).
+If you can log in with a PIN, you’re free to make your actual Microsoft account password long and complex — especially if it’s filled in elsewhere by your password vault — strengthening the security of things like your Outlook.com email, OneDrive online storage and more.

 The downside, of course, is that signing in with a local account doesn’t get you any of the benefits of signing in with a Microsoft account, like synchronized settings across machines, integration with the Microsoft Store, and several Microsoft apps and applications.
 Nonetheless, it’s a choice some people make for a variety of reasons.